THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

-G021 | Mostafa Abouzaid | (title needs to change) Evolving Health Landscapes of some midwest U.S. Counties G071 | David Askew | (title needs to change) Socioeconomics and preventative health G111 | Dario Cabal | Household Income, Sleep, and Drinking for Mid-West States G121 | Ryan Deng | (title needs to change) Investigation on the association between drinking and mental state G161 | Trent George | A Deeper Dive into Mental Health G261 | Zunren (Jack) Liu | (title needs to change) Analysis with data from CHR-2023 G271 | Bhavya Mahesh | (title needs to change) Examining CHR-2023 Data to Predict Trends in Various Health Outcomes
+G021 | Mostafa Abouzaid | (title needs to change) Evolving Health Landscapes of some midwest U.S. Counties G071 | David Askew | (title needs to change) Socioeconomics and preventative health G111 | Dario Cabal | Household Income, Sleep, and Drinking for Mid-West States G161 | Trent George | A Deeper Dive into Mental Health G261 | Zunren (Jack) Liu | (title needs to change) Analysis with data from CHR-2023 G271 | Bhavya Mahesh | (title needs to change) Examining CHR-2023 Data to Predict Trends in Various Health Outcomes